CyVerse-learning-materials/foss-2019/CyVerse/intro_to_cyverse.rst

     - Data limit of 100 GB (can request increase up to 10 TB)
     - Data storage is integrated into the Discovery Environment (where analyses are run).
     - Share your data with collaborators
-    - Use your data in analyses directly from the data store

 `Discovery Environment <https://de.cyverse.org/de/>`_